aerospaceresearch/orbitdeterminator/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Atom, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for OrbitDeterminator, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 You can create an issue on this repository and provide the following information: